Understanding Ménière’s Disease

 Electrocochleography – This is a test for measuring the fluid pressure in the inner ear.

-Treatments for Ménière’s disease
+Treatments for Ménière’s Disease

-Depending on your specific symptoms, there are different drug treatments that can help alleviate them.
+Depending on your specific symptoms, different drug treatments can help alleviate them.
 Motion sickness drugs help with reducing your vertigo while anti-nausea drugs help reduce vomiting.
 Diuretics might be prescribed to reduce fluid in your ears; you may also be asked to reduce the intake of salt in your diet.
 For an autoimmune problem, you may be given steroids.
 Therapy and hearing aids help with balance issues and hearing loss.

 Some people do not respond to drug treatments and will require surgery for the condition.
 Here are some of the surgical options available: